 - Familiarize yourself with the benefits renewal process.

 - Reassess the goals you are trying to accomplish by offering medical coverage.
-Evaluate how well your current benefit package lines up with your company mission and objectives.
+Evaluate how well your current benefits package lines up with your company mission and objectives.

 - Analyze any workforce or fiscal performance changes that would inform decisions you might need to make around your health plan.